Vyral/base-template/_posts/2019-11-19-how-to-buy-and-sell-at-the-same-time.md

 {% include youtube.html %}

-<p style="text-align:center;"><em>How can you successfully sell your home and buy another at the same time?
-Today I’ll present both options.</em></p>
+*How can you successfully sell your home and buy another at the same time?
+Today I’ll present both options.*

 If you’re selling your current home and you want your sale to line up perfectly with your purchase of a new home, there are a few ways to go about it: You can either buy first and then sell or you can sell first and then buy.&nbsp;

-No matter which path you take, **it’s imperative that you review your finances first.** Once you’re pre-qualified or even pre-approved with a lender, you’ll have a better understanding of how much home you can afford.
+No matter which path you take, **it’s imperative that you review your finances first.** Once you’re pre-qualified, or even pre-approved with a lender, you’ll have a better understanding of how much home you can afford.
 We’ll also need to decide on a price for your home, so we can determine your equity and how much you can feasibly put toward your down payment.&nbsp;

 Here are two strategies for buying and selling a home all at once:&nbsp;